-- The group's purpose and values. - How reflective practice informs the collaborative approach and outcomes. - Ways in which a learning culture is established and maintained. - How relationships inform and progress the group's mahi. - What leadership actions are undertaken.
+- The group's purpose and values. - How reflective practice informs the collaborative approach and outcomes. - Ways in which a learning culture is established and maintained. - How relationships inform and progress the group's mahi. - The leadership actions that are undertaken.